ljwhitt83/lbcProject/project_documents/design_document_copy.md

 # [team name] Design Document

-## Instructions

-*Save a copy of this template for your team in the same folder that contains this template.*

-*Replace italicized text (including this text!) with details of the design you are proposing for your team project.
-(Your replacement text shouldn't be in italics)*

-*You should take a look at the example design document in the same folder as this template for more guidance on the types of information to capture, and the level of detail to aim for.*

 ## *Project Title* Design

 ## 1. Problem Statement

-Creating an application to gameify your life for yourself and your family.
-To better organize and encourage participation in accomplishing daily life goals.
+Gameify your life for yourself and your family, better organize and encourage participation in accomplishing daily life goals.

 ## 2. Top Questions to Resolve in Review